Siege of Lal Masjid: Siege

-On 3 July 2007, a battle erupted between Pakistani security forces and students of Lal Masjid when law enforcement agencies extended the barbwire around the Masjid precinct.
+On 3 July 2007, a battle erupted between Pakistani security forces and students of mosque when law enforcement agencies placed barbwire around the Masjid precinct.
 Riot police fired tear gas to disperse the students.
 Fighting continued, leaving nine people dead and approximately 150 injured.
 Among the dead were four mosque students, a TV news channel cameraman, a businessman, and a pedestrian.
 Within minutes, security forces closed off the area, and the capital's hospitals declared an emergency.
-Sporadic clashes continued as Pakistan Army troops deployed into the area.
+Sporadic clashes continued as Pakistan Rangers paramilitary troops deployed into the area.

 On 4 July 2007, authorities announced an indefinite curfew in Sector G-6 of Islamabad, where Lal Masjid is located.
-The army received orders to shoot anyone leaving the mosque with weapons.
 The government offered Rs.
 5,000 (equivalent to $50 USDs or £41 GBP), plus a free education, to anyone exiting the mosque unarmed.
 Women inside the mosque were also offered safe passage to their homes.
 Successive deadlines were extended, as mosque leaders allowed some students to surrender, requiring security forces to renegotiate extensions.
 Government authorities announced the first deadline for the occupants of Lal Masjid to surrender unconditionally as 15:30 Pakistan Standard Time (PST), and it was pushed back to 16:00, 18:00, 19:30 and then 21:30.
 The government said that as many as 600 armed militants remained inside the mosque.

-Before dawn on 5 July 2007, Pakistani troops set off a series of explosions around the mosque.
+Before dawn on 5 July 2007, Paramilitary troops set off a series of explosions around the mosque.
 Gunfire was exchanged throughout the day, but open clashes apparently stopped.
-Deadline extensions continued on 5 July 2007, with the government planning to evacuate the mosque and Jamia Hafsa before the final assault.
-Interior Minister Aftab Ahmad Sherpao announced at a press conference that the government believed that between 300 and 400 students remained in the mosque, and only 50 to 60 were considered to be militants.
+Deadline extensions continued on 5 July 2007.

-Following the fourth deadline, Abdul Aziz was captured trying to escape disguised as a woman wearing a burqa.
+Following the fourth deadline, Imam Abdul Aziz was captured trying to escape disguised as a woman wearing a burqa.
 Following the capture of this leader, about 800 male students and 400 female students of Jamia Hafsa surrendered to the authorities.